Scottapotamas/fuji-G-mount/electrical/README.md

 - The spring pins have a conical/round tip.
 - The pins are gold.
 - The pins are spaced 6° apart, for a total span/range of 66°.
 There is no pin on the vertical from the mount center-point, the outermost edge pins are aligned at +33° and -33° from the vertical datum.
+- The mount (metal ring/bayonet assembly) is electrically common with the exposed metal inside the battery compartment, and `Pin 5` and `Pin 6`.

 ## Lens Side